alexeykuz-sys/LinguaGames-Project-MS2/README.md

 # User Stories

  **- First Time Visitor Goals:**
-1. As a first time visitor to the website, I want to easily understand the main purpose of the game.
+1. As a visitor to the website, I want to easily understand the main purpose of the game.
-2. As a first time visitor navigate through the game
+2. As a visitor navigate through the game
 3. As a visitor I want to have a clear rules, how to play.
 4. As a visitor want an easy way to contact developer.
 5. As a returning visitor to the website, I would like to have a choice of languages to learn or improve

  **- Returning Visitor Goals:**

-1. As a Returning Visitor I would like to find more languages available and more difficulty levels.
+1. Returning Visitor I would like to find more languages available and more difficulty levels.
-2. As a Returning Visitor I would like to find social community links.
+2. Returning Visitor I would like to find social community links.

 **- Frequent Visitor Goals:**
-	1. As a Frequent Visitor i would like to see more challenges and alternative way of learning languages
+	1. Frequent Visitor i would like to see more challenges and alternative way of learning languages
-	2. As a Frequent Visitor I would like to see better way to interact with the game.
+	2. Frequent Visitor I would like to see better way to interact with the game.
-	3. As a Frequent Visitor I would like to see competing board and possibility to compete with other players and friends.
+	3. Frequent Visitor I would like to see competing board and possibility to compete with other players and friends.

 # Design Choices